palak-kaur-sodhi/Data-Cleaning-Using-Excel/README.md

 # Data-Cleaning
 ## Objective:
 1. <strong> Cleaning dirty data </strong> given in 5 different worksheets using MS Excel.
-Data is transformed using <strong> Power Query </strong> and Loaded cleaned data back to the Excel workbook.
+Data is transformed using <strong> Power Query </strong> and loaded cleaned data back to the Excel workbook.

 ## Approach Used:
 Below features of power query are used to achieve the goal: